My doctoral research is on the validation of computer simulations.

 I am building a proof-of-concept model management tool, that is able to handle all kinds of data related to experiments

-and help system engineers design new replicable experiments and simulations using explicitly encoded knowledge.
+and help system engineers design new replicable experiments and simulations using explicitly encoded knowledge, with full traceability.

 In my bachelor thesis I studied hardware-software co-simulation, reconfigurable hardware platforms, and biomedical signal processing.

-During my bachelor’s (not as part of my thesis), I studied the use and extension of the Petri net language to model C-code.
+During my bachelor’s, I studied the use and extension of the Petri net language to verify some C compiler optimizations.

-I also worked on the feature modelling of cyber-physical systems as a late addition at the end of an EU COST Action.
+I also contributed to a feature model of cyber-physical systems developed during the MPM4CPS EU COST Action.

 As I reflect on my academic journey, I see a transition from working on tangible, real-world systems